 The Birth of the Experiment

-As I’ve become more focused on writing over the last few months, I’ve watched my stats on Medium like a hawk.
+As I’ve become more focused on writing, I’ve watched my stats on Medium like a hawk.
 The first four articles I published, while small in numbers, at least showed an overall upward trend in views:

 Even with this small sample size, there were a couple interesting takeaways: